tzla/MQTT-App/README.md

 my heavily modified MQTT based sensor program.
 Using wireless light sensors to analyze incoming material to shutdown stamping press if bad material is detected.
+Designed for touchscreen Raspberry Pi control using universal windows app for Windows IoT